Restrictive Cardiomyopathy - Topic Overview

 - You have a new irregular or rapid heartbeat.

 When you have heart failure, keeping track of your symptoms every day is important.
 Call your doctor if:

-3 lb (1.4 kg) or more in 2 to 3
+- You have a sudden weight gain such as 3 lb (1.4 kg) or more in 2 to 3 days.

 - Your ability to exercise changes.

-any change in your symptoms.
+- You have any change in your symptoms.